 The spirit bottle anatomy

-Glass packaging for spirits in Europe refers to the use of glass containers specifically designed to store, preserve, and market alcoholic beverages such as whiskey, vodka, gin, rum, tequila, brandy and other spirits.
+Glass packaging for spirits in Europe refers to the use of glass containers specifically designed to store, preserve and market alcoholic beverages such as whisky, vodka, gin, rum, tequila, brandy and other spirits.

-The most widely used shape across whiskey, vodka, rum, and gin, offers efficient filling, labelling, and transport.
-Round is a classic and versatile, often paired with bar-top corks or screw caps.
+• Round / cylindrical bottles: The most widely used shape across whiskey, vodka, rum, and gin, offers efficient filling, labelling, and transport.
+Round is a versatile classic, often paired with bar-top corks or screw caps.

-Used for distinctive branding, often in premium or craft spirits.
-Rectangular is sleek, modern look that emphasizes exclusivity and common in gin and specialty liqueurs.
+• Rectangular bottles: Used for distinctive branding, often in premium or craft spirits.
+Rectangular is sleek, modern look that emphasises exclusivity and is common for gin and specialty liqueurs.

-Bottles are heavy glass with broad shoulders and short necks, associated with luxury spirits like cognac, brandy, and high-end whiskey and often paired with glass stoppers or decorative closures.
+• Decanter-style: Bottles are heavy glass with broad shoulders and short necks, associated with luxury spirits like cognac, brandy, and high-end whisky and often paired with glass stoppers or decorative closures.

-Are popular for vodka and schnapps, emphasizes elegance and purity, often in clear glass.
+• Tall, slim bottles: Popular for vodka and schnapps, emphasising elegance and purity, often in clear glass.

-Are compact, curved design used for niche or travel-friendly spirits, evokes tradition and portability.
+• Flask / oval bottles: Compact, curved design used for niche or travel-friendly spirits, evoking tradition and portability.

 A guide to bottle sizes

-Typical Use Cases: Craft releases, limited runs.
+• 375 ml (half-size bottle): Typical use cases: craft releases, limited runs.
 Great for testing decorations (screen printing on glass, hot-foil decoration).

-Typical Use Cases: Core EU retail.
-Plan EU/US labeling requirements if exporting both ways.
-Regulatory compliance: EU spirits must be bottled in standardized volumes (e.g., 700 ml, 500 ml, 200 ml).
+• 700 ml: Typical use cases: core EU retail.
+Plan EU/US labelling requirements if exporting both ways.
+Regulatory compliance: EU spirits must be bottled in standardised volumes (e.g., 700 ml, 500 ml, 200 ml).

-Typical Use Cases: Duty-free/HoReCa.
-Heavier weight: validate palletizing and shrink wrap.
+• 1 L: Typical use cases: duty-free/HoReCa.
+Heavier weight: validate palletising and shrink wrap.

-Typical Use Cases: Value packs, HoReCa.
+• 1.75 L (‘handle bottle‘): Typical use cases: value packs, HoReCa.
 Use strong divider cartons for glass; confirm edge crush.

 Bottle colours and their meanings